syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 ---
 layout: post
 title: Getting Started for Syncfusion Flutter PDF
-description: Learn how to create the Flutter PDF with all basic elements.
+description: Learn how to create PDF document with all basic elements and save it in browser or mobile devices by using Syncfusion Flutter PDF.
 platform: flutter
 control: PDF
 documentation: ug